r0ah/vitacheat/.github/ISSUE_TEMPLATE/cheat-code-submission.md

 ---

-> **Note**: Do not forget to include the **Version** and **Type**!
-If you don't specify the version then I'll just assume it use the base version.
-If no type is specified I won't add your cheat code in the database until you specify the type in the issue comments.
+Did you create the cheat code or you're only sharing it?
+Please specify it to avoid confusion.
+Also, do not forget to include the **Version** and **Type**!
+If you don't specify the version then I'll just assume it's for the base version which is 1.00.
+If no type is specified then I won't add your cheat code in the database until you specify it in the issue comments.

 ## Testing tour Cheat Codes ##